 Tattoo Prices on body parts

-A half sleeve tattoo that covers from your wrist to your elbow will cost you a minimum of $1000 and more.
+A half-sleeve tattoo that covers from your wrist to your elbow will cost you a minimum of $1000 and more.
 Obviously, the price will go further up if it is a colorful tattoo.
-These types of tattoos usually contain shading and solid filling at places.
+These types of tattoos usually contain shading and solid filling in places.

-You can check out this thread of Quora for half sleeve tattoo cost.
+You can check out this thread of Quora for half-sleeve tattoo costs.

 Full sleeve tattoo

-A full sleeve tattoo is very popular and it covers from wrist to shoulder.
+A full-sleeve tattoo is very popular and it covers from wrist to shoulder.
 This type of tattoo might take 2 days to complete.
 Not only the time but also you have to have a lot of commitment and endurance.
-Full sleeves tattoos cost from $2000-$4000 for outlines in Black and White.
-However, filling it with color will cost near about $6000-$7000.
+Full-sleeved tattoos cost from $2000-$4000 for outlines in Black and White.
+However, filling it with color will cost about $6000-$7000.